markusunger/200_OK_admin/case-study.md

 The _200 OK_ deployment consists of two Node.js processes behind an NGINX reverse proxy.
 The two processes share a NoSQL data store (MongoDB) that persists all API data and metadata, as well as an in-memory store (Redis) for the real-time request/response inspection.

+![short video/GIF of the administration interface of 200 OK in action]

 ### Top-Level Design

 _200 OK_ was designed with a single-instance, multi-tenancy approach in mind.
 This required unique measures to handle dynamic routing as well as flexibly storing dynamically schemed yet relational data.
 Also, despite the single-instance approach, the goal was to allow for both horizontal and vertical scalability in the future without it impacting the core design.